Block reference #

 Block connections and torque flow #

-The actual torque and momentum flow is a two-stage process in the Block class, specifically at the methods ComputeStateUpstream and EvaluateTorqueDownstream.
+The actual torque and momentum flow is a two-stage process in the Block class, specifically in the methods ComputeStateUpstream and EvaluateTorqueDownstream.

 1. ComputeStateUpstream #